 It is natural to find a few hairs tangled in the comb as you groom yourself every morning.
+Believe it or not, an average human sheds about 50-100 strands of hair daily.
+It is aprocces of hair growth and regrowth cycle which normally takes upto 2-6 years.
 It is also equally true that men are more likely to be faced with this problem than women.
-This does not warrant a second glance, however.
-Indeed doctors say that losing 100 hairs per day is normal, so you should not be anxious about it.
+This does not warrant a second glance, however, indeed doctors say that losing 100 hairs per day is normal, so you should not be anxious about it.
 Unfortunately, hair loss soon overtakes the normal parameters and can affect your peace of mind and health.
 Now this is a problem that is as difficult to handle for both sexes, and many spend quite a few sleepless nights over it.
-Sure, you will find a number of quick-fix solutions available over the counter, but finding an appropriate ayurvedic treatment for hair fall can go a long way in arresting your problem.
+Sure, you will find a number of quick-fix solutions available over the counter, but finding an appropriate ayurvedic treatment for hair fall can go a long way in arresting your problem, relieving you from stress.

 There are multiple reasons for hair fall and finding the cause is the first step towards coming out with solutions.
 Alopecia or hair loss might be the result of a disease or poor diet, but could be simply a result of genetic factors and the process of aging.
 The stress and strain of our daily lives, dieting, weight loss, menopause and pregnancy could be some of the factors responsible for hair loss.
 Following are some of the main reasons for hair fall:

 1. Hereditary hair loss